 It’s easy to get a light breakfast with a snack credit!
 Just look for this logo and ask a cast member for help if you have a question.

 You can also trade in snack credits for packaged treats to take home with you.
 And, keep in mind that one quick service credit can be traded for three snacks.

 This is where an agent at Small World Big Fun comes in especially handy.
 The dining reservation window opens 180 days before your travel check-in date.
 Your Small World Big Fun agent will discuss the various dining options and take note of your dining preferences.
 We will try our best to reserve your choices at the times you request.
 It can be very difficult to nearly impossible to just walk up and ask for a table at table service restaurants, especially during holiday and peak seasons of the year.
 Having a reservation and a plan keeps your vacation on track.

 We’re Here to Make It Easy For You – And You Don’t Pay Us!

-Walt Disney World is a wonderful place!
+Walt Disney World Resort is a wonderful place!
 And, part of the magic includes special dining experiences from character meals to unique menus.
-At Small World Big Fun, we generally encourage the use of a Dining Plan because it can save roughly 15% over paying out of pocket and includes more than one hundred restaurant choices.
+At Small World Big Fun, we generally encourage the use of a Dining Plan because it can save roughly 15% over paying out of pocket and includes more than 100 restaurant choices.
 Is a dining plan mandatory?
 Of course not!
 You can always book your own reservations and pay as you go.
 However, for some, using a Dining Plan can give peace of mind knowing that meals are included and planned to fit in with other activities.